Soccer positions explained

 Bundesliga archetype: Thomas Müller

-To describe Thomas Müller as an archetype of any position might seem, on initial inspection, to be doing him down.
+To describe Müller as an archetype of any position might seem, on initial inspection, to be doing him down.
 The self-monikered Raumdeuter, Müller's style has left pundits - and indeed defenders - perplexed for years.

 However, his coaches and teammates could hardly hold him in higher regard.
 The Bayern icon allegedly lacks a bit of technical skill, but his awkward gait belies an ability to control the ball that few can match.
 No ordinary player could bag 10 goals across two World Cups, while 145 Bundesliga strikes and 202 assists tell their own story.